jsinghrai/ScrapingAndFetching/README.md

 If you are using any Desktop Environment then you can just delete the folder named `ScrapFetch` and `ScrapingAndFetching`.

 ### Running
 If you are running the file as main module then you have to edit few things before running the `scrapfetch.py` script.
-First, you much edit the `link_file` variable in `main()` function and assign the file with links in it.
+First, you must edit the `link_file` variable in `main()` function and assign the file with links in it.

 `Ex: link_file = '/home/$USER/Desktop/file_name.txt'`.